AIPowerGrid/image-worker/README.md

 **Please see the prior section before proceeding.**

-If you haven't already, go to [AI Horde and register an account](https://aihorde.net/register), then store your API key somewhere secure.
+If you haven't already, go to [AI Power Grid and register an account](https://aigrid.net/register), then store your API key somewhere secure.
 Treat your API key like a password.
 You will need it later in these instructions.
 This will allow your worker to gather kudos for your account.

 ### Windows